jayjay-a/Maplestory-Patch-Logs/README.md

             v1.41 (Sep 04, 2013)
      </summary>

-     - Cygnus Classes have had some general changes (level cap increase)
+     - Cygnus Classes have had some general changes
      - Thunder Breaker has been revamped
      - Wind Archer has been revamped
      - Dawn Warrior has been revamped